 Find an event near you and register for free.
 Don’t see an upcoming event near you?
 Reach out to us at email@example.com to request us to come to your area!

 After speaking with Guard and Reserve families, a numerous amount of research was compiled for this section.
-Families voiced their concerns on what information would be helpful.
+Families voiced their concerns about what information would be helpful.
 This section provides information on resources available to help Guard and Reserve families.
 If you know of a resource not on this list, please send it to firstname.lastname@example.org.

 New to the National Guard

 The first thing you should know is that the National Guard answers to both state and Federal governments.
 This means that they can be called up by the governor of the state or by the President of the United States.
 They can be called to deploy overseas or to help their home state during a natural disaster or another type of emergency.
 Sometimes they get called in to help other states that need extra help.

 Preparing yourself for any of these assignments is a good idea.
 Keeping the idea in mind will make it easier if it ever happens.
 You can’t exactly plan for this but you can be aware of the possibility.